MohamedAhmed412000/Kenken-Puzzle-Solver/README.md

 ## Analysis Part

-- Time analysis in seconds on 100 boards for different sizes on the 3 algorithms :
+Time analysis in seconds on 100 boards for different sizes on the 3 algorithms.
-BT : backtracking
+- BT : backtracking
-FC : backtracking with forward checking
+- FC : backtracking with forward checking
-AC : backtracking with arc consistency
+- AC : backtracking with arc consistency

 | size  |   BT   |   FC   |   AC   |
 | ----- | ------ | ------ | ------ |